 You may have someone in your family, a friend, or someone else that you would like to sing or play for your wedding.
 This is completely acceptable.
 However, please be sure that your musicians are familiar with Catholic liturgy, as they may need to lead the Mass parts as well as other solos.
-If your musicians are not comfortable or familiar with the Catholic liturgy, Elizabeth Nowak, or another person who is comfortable with leading in congregational song must also be in attendance (at their fee.)
+If your musicians are not comfortable or familiar with the Catholic liturgy, a person who is comfortable with leading in congregational song must also be in attendance (at their fee.)

-If St. Victoria musicians will not be providing music for your wedding, your musicians must connect with Elizabeth Nowak before the date of your wedding to discuss the order of service, setup, etc.
+If St. Victoria musicians will not be providing music for your wedding, your musicians must connect with Music Director before the date of your wedding to discuss the order of service, setup, etc.